freelawproject/free.law/content/pacer-fetch-api.md

 We aim to get each download done in a second or two, with many concurrent requests possible simultaneously.
 A request may take longer depending on a few things though:

  - Some PACER websites are faster than others.
 Typically, more populous jurisdictions seem to have better PACER servers.
+Business hours are worse than after hours, etc.
  - Some PACER dockets, particularly large ones or ones with hundreds of parties, can be exceedingly slow.
 This API lets you download truly huge dockets that can take a very long time for PACER to generate and serve.
  - We extract text from every PDF we get.
-If OCR is needed, that usually takes about one second per page.
+If OCR is needed, that usually takes about one second per page, though the item will be in our database while OCR is being computed.

 ### 5. How do I get started?
 Do I need to sign up?